-The Ordnance was charged with storing and supplying arms and equipment to English (later British) military force.
+The Ordnance was founded by Henry VIII in 1544.
+It was charged with storing and supplying arms and equipment to English (later British) military force.
 Its roots date back to the 14th century, when a branch of the Privy Wardrobe emerged to provide bows and early gunpowder weapons for English armies.

 • Mid 15th century - Thomas Vaughan, the first recorded Master of the Ordnance, was appointed

 • 1544 - The Office of the Ordnance (later called the Board of Ordnance) was officially created by Henry VIII

 • 1855 - The Board of Ordnance was abolished and its functions taken over by the War Office